jainsakku/ML-codes/README.md

-some basic machine learning algorithms for practice
+some basic machine learning code for text-classification